Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Override-Screen-Space-GI.md

 | - **Denoiser Radius**          | Set the radius of the spatio-temporal filter.                |
 | - **Second Denoiser Pass**     | Enable this feature to process a second denoiser pass.
 This helps to remove noise from the effect. |

-## Limitations

-In Deferred rendering mode, Screen Space Global Illumination and Ray-Traced Global Illumination share a buffer with emissive, which overwrites emissive data.
-There are multiple ways to recover the emissive contribution of the scene materials:
-* Disable [Receive SSR/SSGI](snippets/shader-properties/surface-options/receive-ssr.md) flag on the emissive materials.
-* Use [Force Forward Emissive](snippets/shader-properties/advanced-options/force-forward-emissive.md) on the emissive materials.
-* Use Forward rendering.

 ### Screen-space global illumination

 * When rendering [Reflection Probes](Reflection-Probe.md) screen space global illumination is not supported.